Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets

-Evaluation of the heating term, Eq. (\ref{eq:HX}), requires some additional considerations as the integral in Eq. (\ref{eq:zetaX_thermal}) depends the optical depth $\tau_\X$ (Eq. \ref{eq:tauX}) which, in principle, should be computed by ray-tracing integration from the central star to the current zone position.
-However, in practice, the integral in Eq. (\ref{eq:zetaX_thermal}) becomes negligible at a distance of $\gtrsim 20 AU$, so that only the statically refined patches around the star yield a significant contribution.

-Ray tracing is then performed as follows: each zone $(i,j)$ is connected to the origin by a ray divided into $m$ equally spaced segments.
+Evaluation of the heating term, Eq.~(\ref{eq:HX}), requires some additional considerations because the integral in Eq.~(\ref{eq:zetaX_thermal}) depends on the optical depth $\tau_\X$ (Eq.~\ref{eq:tauX}), which in principle should be computed by ray-tracing integration from the central star to the current zone position.
+However, in practice the integral in Eq.~(\ref{eq:zetaX_thermal}) becomes negligible at a distance of $\gtrsim 20$\,AU, so that only the statically refined patches around the star yield a significant contribution.
+Ray tracing is performed as follows: each zone $(i,j)$ is connected to the origin by a ray divided into $m$ equally spaced segments.
 The optical depth is then evaluated using a trapezoidal rule,

 where $\rho_k$ is obtained using bi-linear interpolation, $\Delta r_{ij} = r_{ij}/m$ while $r_{ij} = (r_i^2 + z_j^2)^\HALF$ is the spherical radius.
 In order to have approximately equal sampling on all rays, we set $m = {\rm int}(r_{ij}/\Delta r_0) + 1$, where $\Delta r_0$ is the diagonal of the first computational cell.
-Eq. (\ref{eq:optical_depth}) can be readily evaluated on computational patches that includes the system origin.
-Conversely, if a patch does not fulfill this condition, we still use Eq. (\ref{eq:optical_depth}) to compute the portion of the integral that lie on this grid and then add the contribution coming from the (lower or left) adjacent patch.
-Since computations are performed in parallel, the full integral will be obtained by joining contributions sequentially over few time steps, since integration has to propagate across grid patches.
-We have verified (using a single static grid computation) that this does not pose a problem as the solution reach a stationary configuration in a few dynamical time scales.

-Finally, in order to speedup the computation of the integral in Eq. (\ref{eq:zetaX_thermal}), we preliminary obtain a table for different values of $\tau_\X$ and then use look table method as in\cite{Vaidya_etal15} to obtain the value of an arbitrary value of $\tau_X$.
+Eq.~(\ref{eq:optical_depth}) can be readily evaluated on computational patches that include the system origin.
+Conversely, if a patch does not fulfil this condition, we still use Eq.~(\ref{eq:optical_depth}) to compute the portion of the integral that lies on this grid and then add the contribution coming from the (lower or left) adjacent patch.
+Since computations are performed in parallel, the full integral is obtained by joining contributions sequentially over a few time steps as the integration propagates across grid patches.
+We have verified (using a single static grid computation) that this does not pose a problem, as the solution reaches a stationary configuration in a few dynamical timescales.
+Finally, in order to speed up the computation of the integral in Eq.~(\ref{eq:zetaX_thermal}), we preliminarily obtain a table for different values of $\tau_\X$ and then use a lookup table method as in \cite{Vaidya_etal15} to obtain the value of an arbitrary $\tau_X$.